 - You can make decisions that are best for you, without the pressure to conform to someone else’s expectations.

 - You are able to move on with your life (if the relationship is over).

 Forgiveness is an important part of breaking an unhealthy soul tie.
 If you are holding a grudge against someone, it ties you to them emotionally.
 Forgive them from your heart and let it go.
 Then you can break the unhealthy soul tie.
 If you try to break the soul tie, but you don’t forgive them, you won’t be able to break the power they have over your life.
 You’ll still feel connected to them, even if that person is someone you’d rather forget.
-If you need help choosing to forgive (you know you need to, but you are having trouble), here’s a helpful article.
+If you need help choosing to forgive (you know you need to, but you are having trouble), here’s a helpful article (look for PDF download).